 Learn what it takes to produce an exhibition.
 This is a great opportunity to acquire or augment skills in exhibition planning and design.
-Projects include creating and updating Sketchup design drawings based on the design plan for exhibitions, rotations, and special projects; producing scaled floor plans and elevations including layout of walls, casework, and signage; creating scaled maquettes for use in gallery models; and assisting in the creation of prototypes and materials testing for exhibitions.
+Projects include creating and updating SketchUp design drawings based on the design plan for exhibitions, rotations, and special projects; producing scaled floor plans and elevations; creating scaled maquettes for use in gallery models; and assisting in the creation of prototypes and materials testing for exhibitions.
 You’ll also provide administrative and some operational support for the implementation of the exhibitions program.
-In addition to experience using the Microsoft Office Suite and the Adobe Creative Suite (specifically, InDesign and Illustrator), you should be proficient with computer aided draft/design programs (Sketchup) and able to read construction documents, shop drawings, and details.
+In addition to experience using the Microsoft Office Suite and the Adobe Creative Suite (specifically, Photoshop, InDesign and Illustrator), you should be proficient with computer aided draft/design programs (Sketchup) and able to read construction documents, shop drawings, and specification details.

 Eligibility and Requirements:

 No experience required, but enthusiastic interest in art and museums is necessary.
 Internships are open to freshmen and sophomore Stanford students of all majors.
 You must be a Stanford student to apply.